Why Tobey Maguire Attended Ex Jennifer Meyer's Jewelry Launch: ''There's a Ton of Love There''

 Tobey Maguire and Jennifer Meyer's split doesn't mean they've stopped loving each other.

-In fact, Maguire proved that last night when he attended Meyer's jewelry launch, which she co-hosted with Jenna Dewan Tatum for Gilt.com.
+In fact, Maguire proved that last night when he attended Meyer's jewelry launch, which she co-hosted with Jenna Dewan Tatum for Gilt.com and in support of Baby2Baby.
 The exes even posed together for photographers.

 However, a source tell E!
 News this doesn't mean they're back together.